In hypothesis testing, there are two possible errors we can make: Type I and Type II errors.

 - The best way to allow yourself to set a low alpha level (i.e., to have a small chance of making a Type I error) and to have a good chance of rejecting the null when it is false (i.e., to have a small chance of making a Type II error) is to increase the sample size.

-- The key in hypothesis testing is to use a large sample in your research study rather than a small sample!
+- The key to hypothesis testing is to use a large sample in your research study rather than a small sample!

 If you do reject your null hypothesis, then it is also essential that you determine whether the size of the relationship is practically significant.